Progress Notes

 25 Rex Wyrick - 1942

-(Note: you can read a letter Rex wrote while overseas on our own website at this URL: (http://www.millercountymuseum.org/letters/letters_07.html)
+(Note: You can read a letter Rex wrote while overseas on our own website at this URL: (http://www.millercountymuseum.org/letters/letters_07.html)

 He received his BS in education in 1950 and in 1953 his MS Degree in School Administration from CMSU, Warrensburg, Mo.
 He taught Mathematics and Social Studies at Tuscumbia High School and spent 1 ½ years in the Versailles, Mo.
 Public School System.
 He became Principal of the Warrensbug Public Schools in 1956 where he served nine years.
 In 1965 he became Director of Title 11 Program with the State of Mo.
 Department of Elementary and Secondary Education.
 In 1974 he became Superintendent of the Missouri State Schools of Severely Handicapped and retired from the State School System in 1981.